raspberrypilearning/sense-hat-puzzle-box/en/step_17.md

 ## Are we nearly there yet?

-Your user is unlikely to receive GPS signals unless they're outside.
+Your user is unlikely to receive GPS signals with their Pi puzzle box unless they're outside.
 Therefore, you need to check whether the Pi is getting a signal, and if not, prompt the user to take a walk.
 But before you do that, there are a couple of other steps to take.

 + Start a loop which will run through each location in the `targets` list.